MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/annotations.md

     > [!NOTE]
     >  Annotations do not alter or modify the original document.
 They are added only as an overlay to the page.

-6. You can also use the zoom and rotate page options to view annotations if needed.
+6. If needed, you can also use the zoom and rotate page options when you view annotations.

     ![Screenshot of the zoom and rotate page options for the annotation tools.](../media/content-understanding/annotation-zoom-rotate-options.png)